tmbluth/Udacitys-ML-Engineer-with-Microsoft-Azure/Capstone Project/README.md

 ### Results

 This model actually did better than the AutoML model on the validation set with a MAPE of 2.97%.
 It had a learning rate of 0.072, a dropout of 0.158 on 2 layers and 2 LSTM layers with 32 and 16 neurons respectively.
 The only problem was the test set performance.
 Since the last 10% of the data captured a major bull run follow by a crash all models trained had a very hard time predicting the prices.
 The best HyperDrive model got an 18% MAPE which I personally think is unusable in the real world.
-This may be fixed by including the volatility that the test set displayed in the next training data sset and collecting more recent tame data for testing.
+This may be fixed by including the volatility that the test set displayed in the next training data set and collecting more recent tame data for testing.

 The best model run and details can be seen below.